Kronos (film): Plot

 A huge, blinking flying object from space emits a glowing ball of electrical energy, which races toward the Earth.
 It intercepts a man driving on an isolated road in the American Southwest desert late at night.
 It takes over the man's mind, directing him to LabCentral, a U.S. research facility, where a pair of scientists have been tracking the flying object.

 The possessed man knocks out a security guard, then proceeds into the main building where the entity leaves the driver and enters the mind of Dr. Hubbell Eliot, the LabCentral chief.

 Meanwhile, in a research lab below, astrophysicist Dr. Leslie Gaskell and his computer science associate, Dr. Arnold Culver, have been tracking the flying object.
 They realize that it is not only headed toward Earth but is moving under intelligent guidance.
 Attempts to destroy with nuclear missiles fail, and the object dives into the Pacific Ocean off the coast of Mexico.

 The two scientists, along with Vera Hunter, LabCentral's staff photographer and Gaskell's girlfriend, rush to Mexico.
 Upon their arrival, they see an enormous glowing dome appear on the ocean horizon.
-The next morning, on the beach outside their room, they find a very tall machine has appeared; its four-legged body has two mobile antennae.
+The next morning, on the beach outside their room, they find that a very tall machine has appeared; its four-legged body has two mobile antennae.
 They use a helicopter to land atop the machine, glimpsing its complex inner workings before being forced to leave and fly back to LabCentral when the machine begins to move.